CleverRaven/Cataclysm-DDA/data/mods/FissureCorp/docs/The Idea.md

 ### Quests
 Find dead soldier, could have gear better / different then yours + could harvest for genetic material to mutate your soldier.

+### Genetic Memory
+Perk / Rogue Lite system where your character gets better over time (on top of progressing your scientist and upgrading your soldier) where stuff they do / learn in the field can be saved as perks
+* new martial arts moves for weapon classes
+* extra HP
+* Stam
+* IDK what else